ros-sports/rqt_image_overlay-docs/creating-a-layer.rst

     PLUGINLIB_EXPORT_CLASS(geometry_msgs_layers::PointLayer, rqt_image_overlay_layer::PluginInterface)

-The implementation of point_layer.cpp consits of creating a qpainter and drawing a black point with pen width 30, and drawing text ("displaying point!") below it.
+The implementation of point_layer.cpp consists of drawing a black point and drawing the coordinate as text above it.

 The arguments to the ``PLUGINLIB_EXPORT_CLASS`` macro, are: